Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Mechanism of Action

 PQQ acts as a redox cofactor within the cell.
-It participates in electron transfer during metabolic reactions, a role comparable to that of B vitamins.
-Its distinguishing feature is catalytic stability: it can perform thousands of redox cycles without degradation, whereas other cofactors are consumed after a single cycle.
+It takes part in electron transfer during metabolic reactions, a role comparable to that of B vitamins.
+Its distinguishing feature is catalytic stability: in chemistry, it runs through thousands of redox cycles without degrading, where ascorbic acid manages a handful.

-At the cellular level, PQQ supports the signaling that activates the formation of new mitochondria (the organelles responsible for energy production).
-This renewal process is essential for maintaining the energy capacity of tissues with high metabolic demand such as the heart, brain and muscles.
+Cell and animal work describes signalling that activates the formation of new mitochondria, the organelles responsible for energy production.
+In humans, one trial measured a rise in a marker of this pathway, the PGC-1α protein.
+This renewal process matters for tissues with high metabolic demand such as the heart, brain and muscles.

-PQQ also contributes to the cell's antioxidant defenses by neutralizing free radicals generated during energy metabolism.
+In the laboratory, PQQ neutralises free radicals generated during energy metabolism.

 Key Benefits